Thermodynamic Formalism for Random Weighted Covering Systems: Introduction

-From the random cone contraction arguments we immediately obtain an exponential convergence of the sequence $(\lm_{\sg^{-n}(\om)}^n)^{-1}\cL_{\sg^{-n}(\om)}^n\ind$ to the invariant density $q_\om$ as well as a fiberwise exponential decay of correlations with respect to the invariant measure $\mu_\om$ and the ergodicity of the global random measure $\mu$.
-Following \cite{simmons_relative_2013}, we define the expected topological pressure of the potential $\phi$ by $\cE P(\phi)=\int_\Om \log \lm_\om \, dm(\om)$, see also \cite{atnip_critically_2020, mayer_distance_2011, urbanski_random_2018}.
-We then prove a variational principle for the expected pressure, a new result for infinitely branched random maps, and then show that the unique $T$-invariant random measure $\mu$ is a relative equilibrium state.
+From the random cone contraction arguments we immediately obtain, in Theorems~\ref{main thm: summary quasicompactness} and \ref{main thm: decay of corr}, an exponential convergence of the sequence $(\lm_{\sg^{-n}(\om)}^n)^{-1}\cL_{\sg^{-n}(\om)}^n\ind$ to the invariant density $q_\om$ as well as a fiberwise exponential decay of correlations with respect to the invariant measure $\mu_\om$ and the ergodicity of the global random measure $\mu$.
+Following \cite{simmons_relative_2013}, we define the expected topological pressure of the random contracting potential $\phi=(\phi_\om)_{\om\in\Om}$ by $\cE P(\phi)=\int_\Om \log \lm_\om \, dm(\om)$, see also \cite{atnip_critically_2020,mayer_distance_2011,urbanski_random_2018}.
+We then prove, in Theorem~\ref{main thm: eq states}, a variational principle for the expected pressure, a new result for infinitely branched random maps, and then show that the $T$-invariant random measure $\mu$ is in fact the unique relative equilibrium state for the random potential $\phi$, where $T:\Om\times I\to \Om\times I$ is the induced skew product map.

+Our main results are summarized by the following simplified theorem.
+For a complete statement of our results see Section~\ref{sec:main results}. \begin{theorem*} Given a random weighted covering system $(\Om,\sg,m,I,(T_\om)_{\om\in\Om}, (\phi_\om)_{\om\in\Om})$ (see Definition~\ref{def: random weighted covering system}), the following hold. \begin{enumerate} \item There exists a unique random probability measure $\nu=(\nu_\om)_{\om\in\Om}$ such that for each function $f$ of bounded variation